 In 2006, Ryan Seiders started Waterloo Rods and sold it nine years later.
-Roy Seiders, an angler and hunter, began his career making custom boats that were designed for fishing in shallow depth areas on the Texas Gulf Coast.
-The desirous outdoorsmen became frustrated with the quality of the coolers available and founded YETI in response.
+An angler and hunter, Roy Seiders began his career making custom boats designed for fishing in shallow-depth areas on the Texas Gulf Coast.
+The desirous outdoorspeople became frustrated with the quality of the coolers available and founded YETI in response.

-On November 4th, 2020, Yeti initiated a consumer product safety recall for over 240,000 Rambler mugs, manufactured in China, for what the U.S. Consumer Product Safety Commission described as “Injury and Burn Hazards”.
+On November 4, 2020, Yeti initiated a consumer product safety recall for over 240,000 Rambler mugs manufactured in China for what the U.S. Consumer Product Safety Commission described as “Injury and Burn Hazards”.
 The commission explained that the magnetic slider on the lid could malfunction and hot contents could spill.
-The product was sold at stores nationwide and through the company’s website during October that year.
+The product was sold at stores nationwide and through the company’s website during October of that year.

 Top 10 Competitors of YeTi